Allan Clarke (footballer): International career

 Clarke was called up for England's 1970 World Cup squad in Mexico, despite being uncapped.
 He made his debut for his country against Czechoslovakia in the heat and pressure of a World Cup first-round match.
 Clarke scored the only goal of the match, from the penalty spot.
 He remains the most recent England player to make his international debut in a World Cup finals match.
 Over the next five years he appeared a total of 19 times for England, scoring ten goals.

-In 1973, he was in the England team which needed to beat Poland at Wembley to qualify for the 1974 World Cup.
+In 1973, he was in the England team which needed to defeat Poland at Wembley to qualify for the 1974 World Cup.
 A goal down, England were awarded a penalty from which Clarke scored, but other than that, he was among many England players to be thwarted by the Polish goalkeeper Jan Tomaszewski.
 A 1–1 draw was not enough, and England did not go through to play in the 1974 World Cup.